usnistgov/FIPS201/_FIPS201/system.md

 The PIV Front-End Subsystem in [Figure 3-1](system.md#fig-3-1) consists of credentials and devices that are used during authentication.
 The PIV Card is issued to the applicant when all identity proofing, registration, and issuance processes have been completed.
-Derived PIV credentials might also be registered after these processes are complete.
+Derived PIV credentials might also be bound, issued, and managed after these processes are complete.
 The PIV Card takes the physical form of the [[ISO 7816]](../_Appendix/references.md#ref-ISO7816) ID-1 card type (i.e., traditional payment card) with one or more embedded Integrated Circuit Chips (ICC) that provide memory capacity and computational capability.
 The PIV Card is the primary component of the PIV system.
 The cardholder uses the PIV Card for authentication to access various physical and logical resources.
 Alternatively, derived PIV credentials increasingly play an important role as additional authenticators, especially in environments where use of the PIV Card is not easily supported.
 These AAL2 and AAL3 authenticators are not embedded in the PIV Card but, rather, are stand-alone or integrated in a variety of devices and platforms.